danyul-h/yr2025/world/unit-4/chapter 17.md

 	* another thing that worked, had a bubble
 * money was just being printed and printed--it was easier to do that than collect taxes!
 * however fear in paper money led to the paper wealth disappearing in matters of days in 1720
-	* law ran and french gov had to face the crisis once more
+	* john law ran and french gov had to face the crisis once more
 * south sea company of england had exclusive rights to trade w/ spanish colonies
 	* wasn't actually profitable, but investors believed it was
 	* helpd gov. turn debt into shares